 Graduate legal education is a significant investment, and should be approached with a full understanding of both the benefits and costs.
 While the Law School has several selective scholarship programs, in most cases, financing a graduate education rests primarily with the student.
 Therefore, all applicants are strongly encouraged to investigate all available financing options.

-NYU Law offers a number of highly competitive scholarships to full-time LLM students, which are described below.
+NYU Law offers a number of highly competitive scholarships to full-time LLM students.
 Admission and scholarship decisions are made based on merit without regard to a student’s financial need.
 Admitted students selected to receive one of these merit-based awards will be notified by e-mail along with further instructions on how to accept the award.
 All scholarship decisions are final and non-negotiable.

 All students admitted to the JSD program receive full funding for three years, subject to satisfactory progress in the program.